ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 # Using Types

-Annotating code with expected types improves clarity and enables static type checkers to catch errors early.
+Type annotations improve clarity and enable static type checkers to catch errors early.
 We'll look at Python's `typing` module and apply type annotations to variables, functions, and data structures.

 ## Built-in Types (`int`, `str`, `float`, `bool`, `None`)

-Annotating variables with types like `int`, `str`, `float`, `bool`, or `None` explicitly communicates the expected of data.
+Annotating variables with `int`, `str`, `float`, `bool`, or `None` explicitly communicates the expected type of data.
 This makes code more readable and helps tools catch mismatches.
 For example: